-People who inject drugs (PWID) require sterile injecting equipment, information, advice and support to minimise the complications associated with injecting drug misuse.
+Substance misusers require sterile injecting equipment, information, advice and support to minimise the complications associated with injecting drug misuse.
 Hartlepool introduced the pharmacy service in June 2016, though it had been available elsewhere in Tees for many years and pharmacies responded to requests to take up this enhanced service and five locations were initially identified though only four recorded any transactions in the (part year) of the service operating from implementation in 2016-17.